 - Click the Import Now button from the LDAP Server Configuration page .
 Alternatively, you can also access this from Users >> Import from LDAP button.

 - In the pop-up form that pops-up, fill-in the details as required:

-- You can configure the connection between LDAP Server and PAM360 to be over an encrypted channel (SSL) or Non-SSL.
-If you choose, SSL mode, do the following.
-Otherwise, proceed to Step 2.
+- Configure the connection between LDAP Server and Password Manager Pro to be over an encrypted channel (SSL) or Non-SSL.

 - Enter the url of the LDAP provider in the format attribute://ldap server host:port (Example ldap://192.168.4.83 <:389/)